-Students will gain the knowledge and skills to meet the industry standards in the hospitality and tourism industry.
-It will enable students to investigate careers in the hospitality cluster including, travel and tourism, recreation, amusement, attractions, resorts, restaurants and food beverage services.
+Students will investigate careers in the hospitality cluster including, travel and tourism, recreation, amusement, attractions, resorts, restaurants and food beverage services.
 Students will also gain an understanding of the restaurant industry, including sanitation and safety, and food service practices.

 CULINARY ARTS